niuers/computer_systems/information_representation.md

     * It has an identity element 0
     * Every element has an additive inverse
   (N.B.
 Both unsigned and two's-complement integer addition form an abelian group.)
+  (N.B.
+Both unsigned and two's-complement arithmetic satisfy distributivity)
+  * Satisfying the `abelian` properties allows compilers to do many optimizations.
+    * `7*x` can be replaced by `(x<<3)-x` using associative, commutative, and distributive properties.

 ### Two’s-Complement Addition
 * We avoid ever-expanding data sizes by truncating the representation to w bits.
 The result is not a modular addition.